Catalog » Current Catalog » Graduation » Graduation Requirements for an Associate Degree

 Area 2 Mathematical Concepts and Quantitative Reasoning (3 units)

-Students completing courses in this category will:
+Students completing courses in this area will:

-• identify and analyze real or potential problems and develop, evaluate, and test possible solutions and hypotheses.
+1. identify and analyze real or potential problems and develop, evaluate, and test possible solutions and hypotheses.

 Courses that meet this requirement: